 Color matching is an important process for filmmakers.
 It allows for consistent lighting across scenes (making shots taken at different times look like they were shot at the same time), makes more less or more flattering results on people, and sets the overall tone and mood of an environment.
 Here are the basics of color temperature and a brief primer on the science of light and color.

-Get recommendations on the top DSLRs for home movies, plus more!
+Get recommendations on the most popular DSLRs for home movies and vlogging.